iven-yao/Statify/README.md

 created with Node.js, Express, React, React Router, TailwindCSS, chart.js and Spotify Api

 ## https://statify-you.vercel.app/
-Spotify API quota extension is under review, to test the functions, [try locally](#try-locally)
+Spotify API quota extension is under review, in the meantime, if you want to test the functions, [try locally](#try-locally)

 ## Demo